karpetrosyan/hishel/docs/beta/specification.md

 ### FromCache

-The `FromCache` state indicates that an `associated_pair` was found for the request and can be used without revalidation.
+The `FromCache` state indicates that a stores response was found for the request and can be used without revalidation.

 ### NeedToBeUpdated